 “The thief does not come except to steal and to kill and to destroy.
 I have come so that they might have life, and that they might have it more abundantly.”
 (John 10:10).

-This leads us back to Exodus 20:6 “and showing mercy to thousands of those that love Me and keep My commandments“.
-The exact same words Christ used in Matthew 19:17, are used in Exodus 20:6, which is the Ten Commandants or the Decalogue.
-In the two dispensations of the Jewish church and the Christian church, the commandments have not changed.
+This leads us back to Exodus 20:6, “and showing mercy to thousands of those that love Me and keep My commandments“.
+The same words Christ used in Matthew 19:17, are used in Exodus 20:6.
+In the two ages of the Jewish church and the Christian church, the commandments of the Lord have remained the same.

 The Law is not made null and void by the cross.

-So when the modern Christian church considers the Ten Commandments of the Old Testament, they consider them as null and void, outdated.
-Nothing could be farther from the TRUTH.
-That the law is made of no effect since Jesus suffered on the cross and took upon Himself the sins of the world.
+So when the modern Christian church considers the Ten Commandments of the Old Testament, they consider them as of no effect.
+This they say is because Jesus died on the cross and took our place in the judgment and punishment of sin.